Skip to Content

 Step 6: Place the warm lavash over the meat to absorb the liquid and flavor, then add the lamb to the bread and top it with tomatoes and sumac onions.
 Roll the lavash and set it aside.
 Then, repeat this process twice with the remaining lamb (see wrapping instructions).

-Lavash covering the lamb mixture.
+Lavash soaking up the lamb juices.

 How to Roll the Turkish Lamb Wrap